nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Super Session 2.md

 - But we get to a point where, we want to see the forest but all we can see is the trees.
 In [[Idea Emergence#Emergence Level 3|Emergence Level 3]] we put some of the notes into a higher order note to assemble them & start working with them with time.
 	- We now have created a [[Thought Collisions|Thought Collider]]
 - From that work it is very easy to have a final creation, that project, essay, book, screenplay, poem, argument, whatever that might be.
 But on top of that, you have also given yourself a map to navigate through which will continue to live long after the project/essay is done & submitted.
+	- This final creation might collide with something else & create something entirely new months, years, decades from now.
+- All this goes to the [[🏡 Home|Home Note]]

+If we throw [[ENCODE Framework]] on top of [[Idea Emergence]] we can clearly see that we encounter things, take notes to form a primordial soup & then CODE becomes a process.

+CODE is where linear part of the process goes away, it's a non linear process, a symphony.